Geriatric Medicine Fellowship (Arizona)

 - Palliative medicine

-> Fellows who complete the program will be able to evaluate and manage a broad spectrum of geriatric syndromes through the entire continuum of care including:
+Fellows who complete the program will be able to evaluate and manage a broad spectrum of geriatric syndromes through the entire continuum of care, including in these settings:

-> - Ambulatory clinic
+- Ambulatory clinic

 - Subacute care